MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 ### Native table–to–virtual table relationships

 Native table–to–virtual table relationships work much like virtual table–to–native table relationships.
-Once a relation has been set up between the native table and the virtual table, Subgrids or Quick Views can be added, showing related native table information.
+Once a relation has been set up between the native table and the virtual table, sub grids or Quick Views can be added, showing related native table information.

 ## Enums